geeemchee/portfolio/about.md

 {:.figcaption}

-**Classo** is built with JavaScript and TypeScript using redux and saga framework.
+**Classo** is built with TypeScript using redux and saga framework.
 Classo API is built with Express.js and hosted on Firebase.

 Relevant links - [Classo-Application], [Classo-Github] {:.lead}